This is a guest post from Knowmax, a self-service, centralized information repository for incorporating and organizing information of enterprises.

 Once a call is monitored, complexities arise in the feedback loop as quality analysts and supervisors juggle multiple platforms and spreadsheets to evaluate calls, score interactions, and change agent behavior.

-That’s where Voice AI comes into the picture.
+That’s where contact center AI comes into the picture.
 If you use AI to surface the most meaningful interactions and points of interest in calls, you enable the team to evaluate more calls at higher quality.
 In turn, supervisors can coach with the why and provide the context and data agents need to change key behaviors.

 By flagging these instances of polarity on calls, agents can be offered tailored coaching and empowered to handle tougher situations in an effective manner.